-Muhammad Lila is an award-winning correspondent for ABC News covering Pakistan, Afghanistan and the surrounding region.
-As a digital journalist, he contributes reporting to all ABC News broadcasts and platforms, including “World News with Diane Sawyer,” “Good Morning America,” “Nightline,” as well as ABCNEWS.com, ABC News Radio and ABC's affiliate news service, NewsOne.
+Muhammad Lila is an international correspondent for ABC News.
+His work can be seen across all ABC News broadcast and platforms, including "Good Morning America," "Nightline" and "World News with Diane Sawyer," as well as ABCNEWS.com, ABC News Radio and ABC's affiliate news service, "NewsOne."

 Muhammad has traveled extensively, focusing on the world's hotspots, including Afghanistan, Pakistan, Haiti and across the Middle East.
 In 2012 he made headlines when he and a fellow ABC producer were ambushed by the Taliban in a remote province of eastern Afghanistan.
 He has also covered the unrest in Egypt, civil war in Syria, and in 2013 was invited for a personal audience at the home of the His Holiness the Dalai Lama.

 Before joining ABC News, Muhammad spent seven years as anchor and reporter in Toronto, where he became one of the youngest to ever anchor the CBC's flagship newscast, "The National."
 Prior to CBC, he was an anchor and reporter for CityTV and CP24, Toronto's top-rated news channel.